The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/BuildWithWSL.md

 ```
 Hello from Docker!
-`his message shows that your installation appears to be working correctly.
+This message shows that your installation appears to be working correctly.
 ```

 If everything is successful up to this point, congratulations!
 You are now ready to follow the [Docker guide](./BuildWithDocker.md) as you have configured a Linux system with necessary dependencies.